When it comes to an RV satellite TV system, we're done. We feel it is not worth the hassle. Here's why we will not be adding it to our RV.

 Also, if you want local channels it’s an extra cost and you have to call to set that up.

 With the equipment costs, the monthly fee, and the hassle of getting it to work, we’ve decided it just isn’t worth it for us.

-When we sold our RV in June for a new one, we left the RV satellite system with it for the new owners.
+When we sold our RV for a new one, we left the RV satellite system with it for the new owners.